Travel to Malta in November

 Valletta Free Walking Tour

-Many, if not all major European cities offer free walking tours.
-We suggest finding one to join as it is an excellent introduction to a new city right off the bat.
+Many, if not all, major European cities offer free walking tours.
+We suggest finding one to join, as it is an excellent introduction to a new city right of the bat.
 There are often several different tours depending on the time of year you visit.

 Read a few reviews and find a good fit for you.
 It is the smart way to get the lay of the land.
-We often find ourselves going back to the same sights during our stay to explore further.
+During our stay, we often found ourselves going back to the same sights to explore further.

-If at the end of a free walking tour you are happy, you should tip the guide an amount you find appropriate and feel comfortable with.
+If you are happy at the end of a free walking tour, you should tip the guide an amount you find appropriate and comfortable with.

-The only problem was we did not factor in the heat, being directly in the sun, or the fact we would be walking for the rest of the day also.
+The only problem was that we did not factor in the heat, being directly in the sun, or the fact that we would be walking for the rest of the day.

 Unfortunately, you also see decay and many run-down buildings.
-The city gets tidier and cleaner the closer you get to the center and the Triton Fountain.
+The city gets tidier and cleaner closer to the center and the Triton Fountain.

 Triton Fountain in Valletta, Malta was the meeting spot for several free walking tours.
 It is also located very close to the main bus terminal.